Singular density correlations in chiral active fluids in three dimensions: Theory

 where $R=v_0/\Omega$.
 Equation~(\ref{eq7-20}) is a scaling of hyperuniformity with the exponent $\alpha=2$, which is identical to that of two-dimensional cABP~\cite{Li2019, kuroda2023_chiral}.
 Therefore, \eq{eq7-18} is singular at the origin: $\lim_{q_z\rightarrow 0} S(0,0,q_z) \neq \lim_{q_x\rightarrow 0} S(q_x,0,0)$.
 This singular behavior is also consistent with the numerical observations.
 However, the exponent of $S(0,0,q_z)$ disagrees with the numerical result.
-The static structure factor $S(0,0,q_z)$ obtained from the numerical simulation shown in \fig{fig4}(a) is $S(0,0,q_z)\sim 1/q_z$ and appears to have a characteristic length scale, whereas the theory predicts a scale-free behavior $S(0,0,q_z)\propto 1/q_z^{2}$.
+The static structure factor $S(0,0,q_z)$ obtained from the numerical simulation shown in \fig{fig4}(a) is $S(0,0,q_z)\sim 1/q_z$, in contrast to the theoretical prediction $S(0,0,q_z)\propto 1/q_z^{2}$.
+Moreover, this scaling appears to terminate around $q_z = 0.4$, suggesting the existence of a characteristic length scale, whereas the theory predicts a scale-free behavior.
 We remark that the characteristic length scale observed in the numerically obtained $S(0,0,q_z)$ in Fig.~\ref{fig4}(a) is not attributable to finite-size structures, as there is no sign of clustering or phase separation (see Fig.~\ref{fig2}).
-On the other hand, the theoretical prediction of the hyperuniform exponent in $S(q_x,0,0)$ agrees with the numerical data.
+Since our particle model can be effectively regarded as “one-dimensional ABP” along the $z$-axis, one possible reason for this discrepancy is the presence of anomalies specific to one-dimensional systems, such as single-file diffusion~\cite{Akintunde2025JChemPhys}, which are not captured by our theory.
+Another possibility is the different behavior of the correlation length in one-dimensional ABP.
+It has been reported that, in a narrow annular confinement, the correlation length saturates to a constant value as the persistence time $\tau_\RM{p}$ increases~\cite{Caprini2021JChemPhys_confined}, whereas the correlation length in two dimensions is proportional to $\sqrt{\tau_\RM{p}}$~\cite{Caprini2020PRR, Szamel2021EPL, kuroda2023}.
+This effect is also beyond the scope of our theory.
+In contrast, the theoretical prediction of the hyperuniform exponent in $S(q_x,0,0)$ agrees with the numerical data.
 However, the theoretical expression for $S(q_x,0,0)$, \eq{eq7-20}, is not fully quantitative, that is, a discrepancy in the prefactor remains.
 The dash-dotted lines in \fig{fig4}(b) depict the theoretical predictions \eq{eq7-20}.
 The parameter $b$ is determined by the fitting but does not affect the hyperuniform scaling, as is obvious in the second equation in \eq{eq7-20}.
 The theoretical line for $R=1$ deviates from the numerical data, while for $R=3$ the agreement is somewhat better.
 As for $R=10$ and $100$, we cannot discuss quantitative assessment with the current system size.
 Further theoretical calculations, such as non-linear analysis, would be required for a quantitative description.

 Finally, we discuss the case of finite rotational diffusion constants $D$.
 On the $q_z$ and $q_x$-axis, \eq{eq7-18} is written as

 respectively.
 Here $S_0:= v_0^2/(6bD)$ and $\xi:=\sqrt{b/(2D)}$.
 Both on the $q_z$ and $q_x$-axis, $S(\bm q \rightarrow \bm 0)$ remains constant, but $S(\bm q)$ is still singular at the origin.
 To measure how strong the singularity is, depending on the parameters $D$ and $\Omega$, we introduce the following ratio \cite{Schmittmann1998}: